Skip to content

 How to Build a BS/MD School List

 Building the list is the single decision that sets the ceiling on every BS/MD outcome that follows, and it is the hardest step to get good help with.
-Most families treat it as a formality at the end of the process.
+It is easy to treat this as a formality at the end of the process.
 It is the opposite: the first strategic move, made well before applications open.

 List and fit questions are some of the hardest to get a straight answer on.
 Families arrive with a strong transcript and a vague sense of prestige, and the advice they get back is a handful of scattered opinions and no method.